Azareal/Gosora/README.md

 *Linux*

-First, you will need to jump to the place where you want to put the code, we will use `/home/gosora` here, but if you want to use something else, then you'll have to modify the service file with your own path.
+First, you will need to jump to the place where you want to put the code, we will use `/home/gosora` here, but if you want to use something else, then you'll have to modify the service file with your own path (but *never* in a folder where the files are automatically served by a webserver).

+If you place it in `/www/`, `/public_html/` or any similar folder, then there's a chance that your server might be compromised.

 You can navigate to it by typing the following six commands into the console and hitting enter: